Create Compute Resources

-Compute resources are used to provide hardware resources for virtual servers, ensuring highly efficient use of available hardware, and complete isolation of virtual server processes.
-Compute resources can be organized into compute zones, which make it easy to offer tiered service levels and create private clouds for specific users.
+Compute resources are used to provide hardware resources for virtual servers ensuring highly efficient use of available hardware and complete isolation of virtual server processes.
+Compute resources can be organized into compute zones which makes it easy to offer tiered service levels and create private clouds for specific users.

 To add a compute resource:

 - Go to your Control Panel > Admin > Settings menu.

 - Click the Compute resources icon.

 - Click + button or the Add a new Compute resource button underneath the list of compute resources on the screen.